shapeintheglass/DanielleRandomizer/README.md

 The ultimate goal of this option is to make all of Talos I accessible from the get-go (and keep it that way) so that connections between maps can eventually be randomized.
 Currently, this is what it does:

 * Neuromod Division - Unlocks the two neighboring doors in Morgan's apartment hallway (in case you can't get a wrench)
-* Lobby - Moves the lift Technopath from the Arboretum level to the Lobby near Alice Aiken's corpse.
+* Lobby - Moves the lift Technopath from the Arboretum level of the Lobby to the tunnel between the Lobby and Neuromod Division.
 Make sure to kill it here so that you can unlock the lift early!
 * Psychotronics - Unlocks the second floor containment doors (in case you can't get psychoscope scans) and unlocks live exam doors (in case something goes wrong with the voltaic phantom encounter cutscene)

 ## Known issues

 * Items that are hard-coded to spawn in certain containers cannot be randomized (changing the class type of these items results in crashing the game).
 * Temporary directories will not be deleted if there was an issue during randomization/install.
 If these start to pile up, feel free to delete them manually.
+* Game can occasionally crash when quitting to menu.
+* If save files are not manually deleted before starting a new save slot, game can crash if old level files are left over from the previous save.

 ## Authors